Is my accent hurting my career?

 5. Don’t apologize

 Finally, don’t apologize—ever!
 Yes, you should apologize if you have done something wrong.
 However, your accent is not a weakness or an inconvenience.
 You never need to apologize for coming from a different culture.
 However, you can address it if that makes you feel less self-conscious!
-I often make a joke about it, address the elephant in the room, right away.
-This takes the pressure off of whoever I am talking to and then, we’re all on the same page, and can move on.
+I often make a joke about it, and address the elephant in the room right away.
+This takes the pressure off of whoever I am talking to, and then, we’re all on the same page and can move on.